izhanchang/Edge-Documentation/ischang_Edge_Documentation.md

 8. Tap the three-dot menu for sharing options.

 ### Add and manage extensions
-Extensions allow you to add convenient tools to your browser and personalize your web experience.
+Extensions allow you to add tools to your browser and personalize your web experience.
 There are a variety of extensions available to help you control how websites behave and add features to your browser.
 1. Select the **Settings and more** icon ![settings and more](https://github.com/izhanchang/Edge-Documentation/blob/913973345741d0620ae195cc4d2e3c8f9679ea8e/Images/settings-and-more.png) in the top right corner, then choose **Extensions**.
-2. Select **Manage Extensions**.
+2. Select **Manage extensions**.
 3. Select **Get extensions for Microsoft Edge**.
 4. Search for extensions to add to Microsoft Edge.

-Remove extensions by selecting **Manage Extensions**, then clicking **Remove** for the extension you want to remove.
+Remove extensions by selecting **Manage extensions**, then clicking **Remove** for the extension you want to remove.

 ### Set up vertical tabs
 Vertical tabs take up less space on the screen, allowing more tabs to be visible at once and expanding the screen's workspace.